Course Requirements and Grading

 - A family emergency (death, birth, natural disaster, etc): submit a signed letter from an authority

-If you have a disability for which you are or may be requesting an accommodation, you are encouraged to contact both your instructor and DRS (Disability Resources and Services), 140 William Pitt Union, 412-648-7890or 412-838-7355 (TTY) as early as possible in the term.
-DRS will verify your disability and determine reasonable accommodations for this course.
+If you have a disability for which you are or may be requesting an accommodation, you are encouraged to contact both your instructor and the Office of Disability Resources and Services, 140 William Pitt Union, 412-648-7890, as early as possible in the term.
+Disability Resources and Services will verify your disability and determine reasonable accommodations for this course.